Wright--Fisher kernels: from linear to non-linear dynamics, ergodicity and McKean--Vlasov scaling limits: The single host level: duality and scaling limits

-$\bullet$ Deleterious mutation: With probability $\delta_0 \theta_0$ the event is coupled to a mutation to type $0$.
-This means that the merger of the marked individuals is followed by mutation to type $0$ (i.e. forward in time, mutations precede reproductions).
-The mutation may occur either to one of the non-marked individuals or to the parent of the marked ones.
-In both cases, the corresponding individual is removed, as its progeny will be of type $0$ and thus the lineage need not be traced further into the past.
+\item[\textbf{$\bullet$}] \emph{Deleterious mutation.} With probability $\delta_0 \theta_0$, the merger event is followed by a mutation to type~$0$ (although seen backward in time, its type effect is forward in time).
+This mutation may occur in any of the lineages present after the coalescence event.
+The affected lineage is removed from further consideration, since all of its descendants will necessarily be of type~$0$, and its lineage no longer needs to be traced into the past.

-$\bullet$ Beneficial Mutation: With probability $ \delta_0\theta_1$, the event is coupled to a mutation to type $1$.
-This means that the merger of the marked individuals is followed by a mutation to type $1$.
-The mutation may occur either to one of the non-marked individuals or to the parent of the marked ones.
-In both cases, there will be at least one potential parent with type $1$, which will propagate forward in time along the ancestral structure leading to at least one individual of type $1$ in the sample.
-In that case, the event we are interested in does not occur.
-Hence, we can stop tracing lineages and send the process to the cemetery state $\partial$.
+\item[\textbf{$\bullet$}] \emph{Beneficial mutation.} With probability $\delta_0 \theta_1$, the merger of the marked individuals is followed by a mutation to type~$1$.
+This mutation may occur in any of the lineages present after the coalescence event.
+Thus, at least one potential ancestor of type~$1$ appears, which will propagate forward in time and produce at least one sampled individual of type~$1$.
+Thus, the event ``all sampled individuals are of type~$0$'' becomes impossible, and we terminate the genealogical exploration by sending the process to the cemetery state~$\partial$.

-$\bullet$ Selective: With probability $\delta_0\sigma_0\rho_j$ the neutral event is coupled to a selective event with range $j$, meaning that the merger event is followed by a selective event where either one of the non-marked individuals or the parent of the marked ones appears as the child of a member of a group of $j+1$ \emph{potential parents} from the previous generation; the true parent is chosen uniformly at random among the potential parents of type $1$, if type $1$ is present in the group, or uniformly at random among the $j+1$ individuals, otherwise.
-Since in a first step, we don't have information about the types, we need to trace the lineages of all potential parents.
+\item[\textbf{$\bullet$}] \emph{Selective events.} With probability $\delta_0 \sigma_0 \rho_j$, the merger is followed by an event in which one of the lineages present after the coalescence event becomes the child of a group of $j+1$ \emph{potential parents} from the previous generation.
+The true parent is selected uniformly among the potential parents of type~$1$, if any are present, and uniformly among all $j+1$ potential parents otherwise.
+Since type information (other than mutation) is not yet known, we must trace back the lineages of all $j+1$ potential parents. \end{itemize}